karton/karton/docs/props.md

 The path should be relative to the home directory and will be shared in the image at the same relative path.
-By default the paths will be identical because the home directory in the image and host match, but this can be changes by setting `user_home`.
+By default the paths will be identical because the home directory in the image and host match, but this can be changed by setting `user_home`.

 <dl>
 <dt><code>relative_path</code>:</dt>